draenan/rmit-vagrant-build/README.md

 This repo provides the necessary framework to build VirtualBox-based VMs for use with Vagrant.
-The built boxes will be placed in the `boxes` subdirectory and can then be uploaded to the [Satellite](http://satellite.its.rmit.edu.au/boxes/) server.
+The built boxes will be placed in the `boxes` subdirectory and can then be uploaded to the old [Satellite](http://satellite.its.rmit.edu.au/boxes/) server.

 Vagrant and Packer are both available to be installed via